input-output-hk/iogx/README.md

 Alternatively, the exact contents of the `./nix` folder may be mirrored using the `config` attribute.

 In that case `repoRoot` does not have to contain the `./nix` folder, and will not make any assumption about the location of other nix files.

+The `repoRoot` field itself must be set to your repository root, this is always `./.` like in the example above.

 The `systems` field tells which systems are supported by your project, it is optional and defaults to `["x86_64-darwin" "x86_64-linux"]`.